 Safety is always of paramount importance in family cars, but the majority of safety systems in modern vehicles are built with adult passengers in mind.
 Riders of smaller stature fare poorly when seatbelts and other safety devices are too big for them.
-Thankfully, laws and design standards are in place to ensure that aftermarket booster and child seats and ensure a safe ride for little passengers.
+Thankfully, laws and design standards are in place to ensure that aftermarket booster and child seats and ensure a safe ride for little passengers, with new laws in place from 2017.

 This section covers everything you need to know about safe child seating, including: